 In 2013, the Institute received a two year grant renewal from the Ford Foundation to develop a comprehensive research agenda on vacant property reclamation and urban regeneration.
 The objective of this effort is to support the policy work and technical assistance of practitioners, policymakers, and organizations such as the new Center for Community Progress.
 Part of this grant will involve organizing research policy roundtables, establishing a virtual network for policy makers and research, and writing a Planning Advisory Service (PAS) report on shrinking cities in collaboration with the American Planning Association.

-In August of 2010, the Metropolitan Institute at Virginia Tech launched the Vacant Property Research Initiative (VPRI) as part of a initial two year grant from the Ford Foundation to develop a comprehensive research and policy agenda on vacant property reclamation and urban regeneration.
-The objective of this effort is to 1) translate research and field work into policy/programmatic reforms at the federal, state, and local levels; 2) assist local practitioners and policymakers in reclaiming vacant and abandoned properties; and 3) provide rigorous support for designing new, holistic models for community regeneration.
+In August of 2010, the Metropolitan Institute at Virginia Tech launched the Vacant Property Research Network (VPRN) as part of a initial two year grant from the Ford Foundation to develop a comprehensive research and policy agenda on vacant property reclamation and urban regeneration.
+The objectives of this effort are to 1) translate research and field work into policy/programmatic reforms at the federal, state, and local levels; 2) assist local practitioners and policymakers in reclaiming vacant and abandoned properties; and 3) provide rigorous support for designing new, holistic models for community regeneration.
 Through a variety of quantitative and qualitative research activities- such as policy case studies, statutory and programmatic assessments, participatory research projects and technical assistance activities – the professors, staff, and graduate students at Metropolitan Institute are doing original research for the VPRI.
 Additionally, the Metropolitan Institute is creating a national network of expert researchers, policymakers, academic institutions, and policy organizations involved with vacant and abandoned properties.
 The VPRI involves, but is not limited to, organizing research policy roundtables, establishing a virtual network for policy makers and researchers, and writing a practitioner’s guide on cities in transition in collaboration with the American Planning Association.